rahil627/mind-of-rathewolf/docs/_posts/2015-01-20-all-products-should-have-a-face.md

 In the developed world, people often buy things from the person who created it via crafting, farming, or just putting tea in a cup.
 The gratitude is wholehearted and leaves a positive feeling to both.

-The hope is that perhaps when one sits in their home and cut their favorite fruit, with their favorite knife, that they don&#8217;t love just the knife, but are able to be thankful to those Latin Americans factory workers that materialized it with a little picture.
+The hope is that perhaps when one sits in their home and cut their favorite fruit, with their favorite knife, that they don't love just the knife, but are able to be thankful to those Latin Americans factory workers that materialized it with a little picture.
 The house would be full of little pictures.
 Perhaps it would add a bit more connection in such an isolated environment, or more disgust.
 Both are positive outcomes.

 Until the developed world adopts this standard, it is up to people to create tiny photos of the creators, and post it on every object that they own.